 Additional information on employee benefits is available through the City of Asheville Human Resources Department.

-Specialized Units: The department has a number of specialty teams and positions for sworn officers, including but not limited to: Downtown (bike) Unit, Hazardous Devices Team (Bomb Squad), Emergency Response Team (SWAT), Crisis Negotiation Team (Hostage Negotiators), Motor (motorcycle) Unit, School Resource Unit, Drug Suppression Unit/drug task forces, and canine officers.
+The department has a number of specialty teams and positions for sworn officers, including but not limited to: Hazardous Devices Team (Bomb Squad), Emergency Response Team (SWAT), Crisis Negotiation Team (Hostage Negotiators), Motor (motorcycle) Unit, School Resource Unit, Impact Team, investigative task force officers, and canine officers.
 Specialized positions typically require 1-3 years of experience as a non-probationary officer for application.

 Minimum Qualifications and Automatic Disqualifiers